aviadkim/findoc-analyzer/MCP-README.md

 This folder contains scripts and instructions for installing, testing, and configuring Model Context Protocol (MCP) servers for use with Augment.

+## UI Validation with MCP for FinDoc Analyzer

+We've added new scripts to validate the UI elements of the FinDoc Analyzer application deployed on Google Cloud Platform using MCP.
+This helps identify missing buttons, forms, and other UI elements that should be present in the deployed application.

+### New Files for UI Validation

+- `install-mcp.js`: Script to set up the MCP environment for UI validation
+- `ui-validator.js`: Script to detect missing UI elements
+- `augment-integration.js`: Main script for validating deployed interfaces
+- `ci-integration.js`: Script to run as part of CI/CD pipeline

+### Using the UI Validation

+1. Install the MCP environment: `node install-mcp.js`
+2. Run the validation: `node augment-integration.js`
+3. Check the `validation-report.json` file for details about any missing UI elements

+The validation is also integrated into the deployment process through the `deploy-to-cloud.ps1` script.

 ## Available Scripts

 ### 1. Check Available MCP Packages